HumanDynamics/loan-hack/loan-mockup.md

 You agree to the terms of this Contract and acknowledge that you have received a copy of this contract with all blanks filled in and that you have read and understand it.

+3. Under the law, you have the following rights, among others:(a) to pay off in advance the full amount due and to obtain a partial refund of the finance charge; (b) to redeem the property if repossessed for a default; (c) to require, under certain conditions, a resale of the property if repossessed''.

 Buyer's Signature:

 Seller's Signature: